E4S-Project/e4s-cl/docs/compatibility/software.rst

 .. warning:: Using **docker** with MPI

-   Several MPI implementations expect their processes to inherit opened file descriptors; because of docker's client-daemon architecture, this is not possible.To use docker images with MPI, it is encouraged to used podman <https://podman.io/>`_.
+   Several MPI implementations expect their processes to inherit opened file descriptors; because of docker's client-daemon architecture, this is not possible.
+To use docker images with MPI, it is encouraged to used `podman <https://podman.io/>`_.

 Process launchers
 ------------------